 - UiPath Automation CloudTM Robots - Serverless (Cloud Robots - Serverless) - Documentation

-VM and serverless cloud robots do not require unattended runtimes.
+VM and serverless robots do not require unattended runtimes.
 They are licensed for unattended use through robot units.

 Consumption